mholling/nswtopo/README.markdown

       - 149.383789
       - 149.489746

 Alternatively, you can specify a single coordinate for the map's centre, and a physical size for the map at the scale you specify (1:25000 by default).
-The map size should be in units of `mm`, `cm` or `in`.
+The map size should be specified in millimetres.
 For example:

     zone: 55
     easting: 691750
     northing: 6070500
-    size: 22cm x 36cm
+    size: 220 x 360

 or,

     latitude: -33.474050
     longitude: 150.137979
-    size: 6cm x 6cm
+    size: 60 x 60

 (Make sure you get your map bounds correct the first time to avoid starting over with the downloads.)

+A third way of setting the map bounds is via a .kml or .gpx file.
+Use a tool such as Google Earth or OziExplorer to lay out a polygon, track or waypoints marking the area you want mapped, and save it as a .gpx or .kml file.
+A file named `bounds.kml` will be detected automatically, or specify the file name explicitly as follows:

+    bounds: bounds.gpx

+If you are using a waypoints file to mark rogaine control locations, you can use the same file to automatically fit your map around the control locations.
+In this case you should also specify a margin in millimetres (defaults to 15mm) between the outermost controls and edge of the map:

+    bounds: controls.gpx
+    margin: 15

 Once you have created your configuration file, run the script in the directory to create your map.
 The script itself is the `nswtopo.rb` file.
 The easiest way is to copy this file into your folder and run it from there thusly: `ruby nswtopo.rb`.
 Alternatively, keep the script elsewhere and run it as `ruby /path/to/nswtopo.rb`.
 By giving the script exec privileges (`chmod +x nswtopo.rb` or equivalent), you can run it directly with `./nswtopo.rb` (you may need to modify the hash-bang on line 1 to reflect the location of your Ruby binary).

-When the script starts it will list the scale of your map (e.g. 1:25000), its physical size and resolution (e.g. 38cm x 24cm @ 300 ppi) and its size in megapixels.
+When the script starts it will list the scale of your map (e.g. 1:25000), its rotation, its physical size and resolution (e.g. 380mm x 240mm @ 300 ppi) and its size in megapixels.
 For a 300 pixel-per-inch image (the default), an A3 map should be about 15 megapixels.
 An unexpectedly large or small number may indicate an error in your configuration file; similarly, if no topographic layers are downloaded, this probably indicates you've incorrectly specified bounds outside NSW.

 The script will then proceed to download a large number of layers.
 A progress bar will show for each layer.
 Depending on your connection and the size of your map, an hour or more may be required.
-(I suggest starting with a small map, say 8cm x 8cm, just to familiarize yourself with the software; this should only take a few minutes.)
+(I suggest starting with a small map, say 80mm x 80mm, just to familiarize yourself with the software; this should only take a few minutes.)
 Any errors received will be displayed and the layer skipped; you can run the script again to retry the skipped layers as they are usually just temporary server errors.

 You can ctrl-c at any point to stop the script; it will pick up where it left off the next time you run it, not downloading any layers that have already been downloaded.
 (Conversely, deleting an already-created layer file will cause that file to be recreated when you run the script again.)